Sant720/sandwich/content/docs/extras/potential.md

 While currently presented as a single page, the “core principles” section contains enough material to evolve into a full category.
 Potential sub-pages could include:

-- Bread behavior and treatment
+ - Bread behavior and treatment.
-- Flavor contrast theory
+ - Flavor contrast theory.
-- Texture interaction and bite architecture
+ - Texture interaction and bite architecture.
-- Moisture dynamics
+ - Moisture dynamics.
-- Structural mechanics in sandwiches
+ - Structural mechanics in sandwiches.

-This expansion would allow for deeper exploration without overwhelming a single page.

----

 ## Ingredient preparation guides

 Future additions could include standalone tutorials for preparing or making certain ingredients, such as:

-- Homemade kimchi
+ - Homemade kimchi.
-- Homemade Dijonnaise
+ - Homemade Dijonnaise.
-- Roasting and slicing turkey breast
+ - Roasting and slicing turkey breast.
-- Selecting and storing fresh herbs
+ - Selecting and storing fresh herbs.
-- Proper techniques for slicing and preparing avocado
+ - Proper techniques for slicing and preparing avocado.
-- What do to with extra bread crumb
+ - What do to with extra breadcrumbs.

 These guides would help users build every component from scratch if they choose to.